vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/CoM Weekly.md

 Seed used: 9:04 PM Tue Sep 03 2024 84
 Trying for a normal day but something abnormal happens Ewen and the Crew looks for furniture

+Ewen stumbles into Maru Mart
+Beautiful Ornate Picture Frame of his Mom, Dad, and Sister